md97331/-Document-Search-Application/README.md

 The application has demonstrated the ability to facilitate effective document retrieval based on content similarity.
 The integration of TF-IDF and Word2Vec has shown to significantly enhance the relevance of the search results.
 The inclusion of Scrapy for document collection provides a substantial corpus for more nuanced search functionalities..

 ## Data Sources
 The application conducts searches on a locally hosted corpus of HTML files stored within the `./[FLASK] main/docs` directory.
 All the files within docs where retrieved using Scrappy, with 3 different spiders.
-The target URL where wikipedia, newspapers, and Gutenberg project.
+The target URL where wikipedia, newspapers, and The Gutenberg project.

 ## Source Code